Detroit Pistons game vs. Washington Wizards: Time, TV channel, more info

 Slam dunk deal: Gain access to our most exclusive Pistons content for a great price.

-Game notes: The Pistons have lost seven in a row and own the NBA's worst record, but they'll look to get Marvin Bagley III involved in his debut with the team. ...
+Game notes: The Pistons have lost seven in a row and own the NBA's worst record, but they'll look to get Marvin Bagley III involved in his debut with the team.
+The Pistons are without Frank Jackson (back). ...
 The Wizards are without Bradley Beal for the rest of the season, and the newly acquired Kristaps Porzingis is out.
 Flint native Kyle Kuzma averages 16.2 points, 8.7 rebounds and three assists this season.
 Washington is 11th in the East, a half-game back of the play-in tournament and No. 10 Atlanta. ...
 The Pistons visit the surging Celtics on Wednesday.

 PISTONS MAILBAG: What does the top of their 2022 NBA draft board look like?